glutanimate/simple-google-tts/README.md

 Additionally, `simple_google_tts` includes automatic playback, more input modes, an offline TTS back-end, and several adjustments that facilitate parsing of documents with fixed formatting (e.g. [selected text in PDF files](http://superuser.com/a/796341/170160)).

-All of this could probably be accomplished a lot more elegantly within the original `speak.pl` script, but I am not familiar with perl.
+All of this could have probably been accomplished a lot more elegantly within the original `speak.pl` script, but I am not familiar with perl.

 ## Installation and dependencies